potatoscript/potato-script/README.md

 # Authors

 I am K.S.LIM the author,
-I graduated from engineering background (Mechanical Engineering at Coventry University UK in year 1999), but my final year project had led me to the world of programming.
+I graduated from engineering background (Mechanical Engineering at Coventry University UK), but my final year project had led me to the world of programming.
 (Developing software to find the natural frequency and damping factor from the input data as provided from some vibration measurement device.)
 This is my final year’s undergraduate project.
 It combined the fields of engineering and programming.
 The result was good and encouraged me continue to develop my programming skill until now.
 This is my first JavaScript Library, which was developed since year 2010.